AvionBlock/OpusSharp/docs/quick-start/index.md

 dotnet add package OpusSharp.Core --version x.y.z
 ```

-## Step 2: Include Opus DLL.
+## Step 2: Include Opus Binaries.

-By default, OpusSharp.Core DOES NOT contain the opus precompiled DLL's or binaries.
-This is so you can choose to provide your own DLL's or binary files instead of using OpusSharp's compiled binaries.
+By default, OpusSharp.Core DOES NOT contain the opus precompiled binaries.
+This is so you can choose to provide your own binary files instead of using OpusSharp's compiled binaries.

 However if you want to use the precompiled binaries that OpusSharp provides, you can install the OpusSharp.Natives package onto your platform specific projects via the nuget package manager through your IDE, e.g. VS22, Rider, etc...